sgothel/gentech/doc/gentech-readme-de.txt

 gentech.doc                                                    11.3.1994

-First of all, gentech.lib is used by gen-river AND gen-salesman !
-If you want to download the whole stuff, download:

-	jaulibs.zip
-	gen-river.zip
-	gen-salesman.zip
-	gentech.zip

-The following information appears on german.

 Diese Documentation wurde fuer eine Hausarbeit im Fach Objektorietierter Programierung (OOP) an der FH Bielefeld unter der Betreuung von Prof. Dr. Bunse erstellt.